Chicken Tamales

 open corn husk with masa and chicken in green sauce

-Add a teaspoon of the chicken filling in the middle of the masa.
+Add a teaspoon of the chicken filling in the center of the masa.
 Fold both sides to cover the filling, the side with no masa will be on top.
 Then fold the tamal in half and tie.
-Continue until you’ve used all the masa.
+Continue until you've used all the masa.

 Steaming the Tamales

-Fill your tamalera or steamer with water, but make sure that the water does not touch the tamales when they are placed in it.
-Cover the bottom of the tamalera colander with a few corn husks and place your tamales inside vertically, with the open side up.
+Cover the bottom of the tamalera colander with a few corn husks and place tamales inside vertically, with the open side up.

 wrapped tamales